codegidi/pan_masker/README.md

         require 'pan_masker'

+## Usage

-1. Find and mask your pan
+1. Find and mask all card type pans found in string supplied

         Pan_masker.mask('string to be scanned')

+1. Find and mask specific card type pans

+        Pan_masker.mask('string to be scanned','card type')

 ## How it works